 A pre-shot routine can literally act like a caddy for you if you put in the work and create one that benefits your game.

-Keep reading to learn how you can create your own pre-shot routine and start playing with more confidence immediately.
+Keep reading to learn how you can implement this golf tip, create your own pre-shot routine and start playing with more confidence immediately.

 As I mentioned, every pro has a pre-shot routine but every one of them has their own unique spin on it.
 Here are some of the fundamentals of creating your own empowering pre-shot routine.